randomphotons/randomphotons.github.io/_alone_faqs/1520_curvature_model.md

   - model
   - scale
 ---
+# Can I create a scale model of the curvature?

 Knowing the radius of the horizon line and the distance of the ISS to that line means we can easily create a scale model on Earth.